estevesd/termresize/README.md

 When working on a Linux box via serial port, it assumes that your Terminal window is 24 lines and 80 columns.
 This script determines the real size of the window and updates 'stty' accordingly.

+Runs on Debian Wheezy.
+Not tested in other distributions.

 Installation :

     wget https://raw.githubusercontent.com/daff/termresize/master/termresize